pixijs/filters/filters/glitch/README.md

 # GlitchFilter

-PixiJS v4 filter to render glitch effect.
+PixiJS v4 filter to apply a glitch effect.

 ## Installation